libp2p/specs/webrtc/README.md

    via
    [`RTCPeerConnection.setRemoteDescription()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/setRemoteDescription).

-4. _A_ establishes the connection to _B_.
-Yet to be determined how _B_ learns of _A_ fingerprint.
-Potentially through A's STUN message USERNAME attribute.
-See Open Questions below.
+4. _A_ establishes the connection to _B_. _B_ learns of _A_ TLS fingerprint
+   through A's STUN message USERNAME attribute.
+See Open Questions below for potential better solutions.

 5. _A_ initiates some authentication handshake _X_ to _B_ on a datachannel,
    where _X_ allows _A_ and _B_ to authenticate each other's peer IDs. _X_ could